Minimal rational graphs admitting a QHD smoothing: Introduction

 \section{Introduction}

 The study of complex surface singularities is a central area of interest in algebraic geometry.
 A key problem is understanding the various ways a singularity can be deformed into a smooth surface through a process called smoothing.
 This paper investigates a specific type of deformation known as a rational homology disk (\QHD) smoothing.
-These are the topologically simplest kinds of deformations, and so we have hope of a complete classification.
+These are the topologically simplest kinds of deformations, giving us hope of a complete classification.
 The conjecture is attributed to Wahl, who had an unpublished list of singularities admitting a \QHD smoothing, stating that this list is complete.
-This paper presents further evidence for Wahl's Conjecture, namely
+This paper presents further evidence for Wahl's Conjecture by showing the following: